micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/hospitalization-optimization.md

 The main challenge was time.
 Arguably, the last large-scale pandemic was the Spanish flu, roughly 100 years earlier.
 Since then, technology evolved considerably although there was a lack of similar uses, so perhaps it could have been adopted more widely.
 It's not the first nor the last time that the world will face similar challenges.
 How could rapidly adopt technology to solve similar problems?

-A rapid approach could be base on [Agile delivery of data science projects](../dsscrum/dsscrum.md) and [How to deliver a data science project](https://blogs.msdn.microsoft.com/data_insights_global_practice/2018/09/04/1055/).

 ## Problem statement